 * Cucumber herb raita (recipe here) for serving

 * Chutney for serving

-1. Toss the cauliflower with the spices, onion, garlic and olive oil until well coated.
+1. Preheat the oven to 400.
+Toss the cauliflower with the spices, onion, garlic and olive oil until well coated.
 Turn out onto a thick baking sheet in a single layer and roast, turning several times, for 35-45 minutes, until tender when pierced with a fork.